Philippines - Things to Do in Philippines in June

 Pintados-Kasadyaan Festival

 Tacloban City erupts in body-painted warriors and drum circles during this Leyte festival celebrating pre-colonial tattoo traditions.
 Street dancing starts at 6 AM with performers covered in black dye made from charcoal and annatto seeds, patterns that took weeks to perfect.
-By noon, heat hits 88°F (31°C) and the parade route smells of coconut oil and sweat — the authentic version guidebooks skip.
+By noon, heat hits 88°F (31°C) and the parade route smells of coconut oil and sweat, the authentic version guidebooks skip.

 Essential Tips

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid

 Insider Knowledge

-Book domestic flights on Cebu Pacific or Philippine Airlines Tuesday-Thursday — June's lull means Tuesday sales slash 20-30% off fares two to three weeks ahead.
-Install the Grab app before touchdown — Manila airport taxis slap on 'tourist rates' triple the local fare, while Grab posts the price before you even get in.
-Stash cash for the smaller islands — ATMs in El Nido and Siargao empty every weekend, and card machines surrender the moment a storm rolls in.
-Grab halo-halo from roadside stands when the afternoon heat spikes — shaved ice crowned with ube ice cream and sweet beans, the combo locals claim knocks body temperature down 5°F (3°C).
+Book domestic flights on Cebu Pacific or Philippine Airlines Tuesday-Thursday, June's lull means Tuesday sales slash 20-30% off fares two to three weeks ahead.
+Install the Grab app before touchdown, Manila airport taxis slap on 'tourist rates' triple the local fare, while Grab posts the price before you even get in.
+Stash cash for the smaller islands, ATMs in El Nido and Siargao empty every weekend, and card machines surrender the moment a storm rolls in.
+Grab halo-halo from roadside stands when the afternoon heat spikes, shaved ice crowned with ube ice cream and sweet beans, the combo locals claim knocks body temperature down 5°F (3°C).

 Avoid These Mistakes

-Trusting ferry timetables — June skies push 2 PM boats to 4 PM or cancel them outright, and 'island time' is not a punchline.
-Pulling on jeans in Manila — humidity turns denim into soggy cardboard, and you'll quickly understand why locals stick to flip-flops and shorts.
-Booking beachfront hotels for the panorama — afternoon storms replace sunsets with sheets of rain, while garden-view rooms cost less and stay quieter.
+Trusting ferry timetables, June skies push 2 PM boats to 4 PM or cancel them outright, and 'island time' is not a punchline.
+Pulling on jeans in Manila, humidity turns denim into soggy cardboard, and you'll quickly understand why locals stick to flip-flops and shorts.
+Booking beachfront hotels for the panorama, afternoon storms replace sunsets with sheets of rain, while garden-view rooms cost less and stay quieter.

-Explore Activities in Philippines
+Explore More Activities in Philippines